justin-lyon/solid-apex/data-layer-example/src/classes/README.md

 ---
 ## DmlInterface.cls

-Provides interface for DML Operations
+Provides interface for DML Operations.
+All DML Operations are generic and available to most SObjects.
+This Interface will be implemented by a Base Class that our classes extend.

 ```java
 public interface DmlInterface {